sandboxnu/office-hours/DEVELOPING.md

 Run `yarn dev` at root level to get everything running and hot-reloading. `yarn test` at root level runs all tests, but you can also selectively run tests by running `yarn test` while inside a package.
 Be sure to have the db running with `yarn dev:db:up` before running dev or tests.

-You can run the database detached with `yarn dev:db:up -d`.

 Your IDE should do type-checking for you.
 You can run type-checks manually with `yarn tsc`.

 ### Adding an API Route